KieranSweeden/gig-mate/README.md

 - Add a single track or multiple tracks to a set.
 - Delete a single track or multiple tracks from a set.
 - View the set full screen so I can use GigMate for live use.
-- Use GigMate on multiple devices and the functionality is consistent on all devices.
+- Easily use GigMate on multiple devices as the design is consistent on a variety of screen sizes.
 - Have dark mode functionality when using the application for live use.

 [Return to Contents 🡡](#contents)